bhanukaranwal/bhanukaranwal/README.md

-Hi 👋 My name is Bhanu Karanwal
+Hi 👋 My name is Bhanu Karnwal
 ===============================

 Web Developer And Designer